AlaBouali/flask_plus/README.md

 args:

-        manager: to launch the wen interface and manage the project from there
+        manager: to launch the web interface and manage the project from there

         examples: to show commands examples